cratelyn/j/README.md

 println!("{sum}");
 ```

-these are strikingly similar, particularly when you consider that Julia was designed **TODO**
+these are strikingly similar! consider that Julia appeared roughly 40 years after C, or that the
-years after C, or that sh is a command shell rather than a programming language.
+Bourne shell is a command-line interpreter rather than a programming language. despite that,

-most of the differences between these different examples are syntactic minutia. some examples:
+most of the differences between these examples are syntactic minutia:
 * in C, we must declare the type of the variable, an `int`
-* in sh, we must perform our arithmetic inside of a subshell, using the `expr` builtin
+* in a shell script, we must perform our arithmetic inside of a subshell, using the `expr` builtin
 * in Julia, we must specify that our assignment refers to the global `sum` variable
 * in C and Rust, loops are wrapped within `{` and `}` curly braces; in Julia and sh, `end` and
 `done` keywords are used.